 I always found it interesting that not one of the six Moses boys went on to become coalminers.
 This was because their mother Maud wanted better lives for them and was determined that none of her boys would end up “down the mine”.
 An opinion no doubt influenced by losing her own collier father in such horrific circumstances when she herself was an infant.
 Sadly as already mentioned, Maud would not live long enough to see any of her offspring reach adulthood.

-The eldest boy Glyn more than fulfilled his mother’s hopes – over six feet tall; the first ever graduate from Cardiff University with a 1st class honours degree in Mathematics; an M.B.E in 1945 from King George VI, and then becoming Headmaster at a top Grammar School in Presteigne Powys.
+The eldest boy Glyn more than fulfilled his mother’s hopes – six feet tall; the first ever graduate from Cardiff University with a 1st class honours degree in Mathematics; an M.B.E in 1945 from King George VI, and then becoming Headmaster at a top Grammar School in Presteigne Powys.
 Sadly after all this his life would end in ignominy.
 However before we touch on that, what about that M.B.E!
 It was awarded for bravery during WWII, when as a Temp.
-Captain in The Royal Corps of Signals he and his men were sent behind enemy lines in German occupied Northern Holland to work alongside Dutch Resistance fighters.
+Captain in The Royal Corps of Special Signals Attachment he and his men were sent behind enemy lines in German occupied Northern Holland to work alongside Dutch Resistance fighters and Belgian wireless operators.
+As well as an MBE (awarded 27/5/1945) he was awarded The Dutch Medal 0n 2/7/45.
 Sadly in the mid-1960’s Glyn’s success story imploded; the first family member in the U.K. to really break free from the working class mould was charged with embezzling school funds!
 An impoverished upbringing, a creative mind, complete authority and ambiguous accounting rules had led him over a period of time to steal between £10-15,000; a considerable amount in 1966.
 Glyn was sentenced at Cardiff Crown Court to six months imprisonment in Swansea gaol; a lenient sentence with the judge understandably taking into account his wartime service.
 Bizarrely my father neglected to mention any of this to my mother; presumably he felt badly let down as he had idolised his big brother.
 I’ve got this mental picture of my dad cutting out the newspaper report of the trial from the “South Wales Echo” before my mam could read it!
 Interestingly 2nd cousin John Phillips from Ynysybwl visited and wrote to Glyn in prison, where apparently he spent most of his sentence tutoring the Governors daughter!
 Glyn’s release from prison briefly brought the Moses brothers back together again; he firstly stayed with Gwilym and his family before youngest boy Rod, who ironically was a policeman, found him a council house near to him in Ystrad Mynach (5 miles north of Caerphilly, Glam.).
 Sadly Glyn’s health went rapidly downhill following his release, apparently not helped by shame and self-neglect.
 He was only 50 when he died from a coronary at 32 Coed-yr-Haf Ystrad Mynach on October 24th 1968, although he had certainly crammed a lot in to his half-century.
 This was a sad end to a life, which until his extra curricular activities came to light, was one to be proud of.

-Glyn had married state registered nurse Gwynneth Davies in Bridport Dorset in July 1943; Glyn was in the Royal Corps of Signals whose HQ was in nearby Blandford.
+Glyn had married state registered nurse Gwynneth Davies (b.
+Llangefni 1/12/1920-d.7/4/1998) in Bridport Dorset in July 1943; Glyn was in the Royal Corps of Signals whose HQ was in nearby Blandford.
 By the time of his wedding he was a 2nd Lieutenant and stationed at Catterick in Yorkshire; the war had obviously interrupted his teaching career.
 The marriage produced two children – June Maud, appropriately in the June of 1944, and after a long gap David Neil arrived in March 1953 down in Pembrokeshire West Wales, where Glyn was then teaching.
+Interestingly Glyn was tri-lingual in Welsh, English and French, plus he had a working knowledge of Dutch!

 Tom and Maud’s next boy, Gwilym, was also to die far to young in 1975 aged just 52, and again from a coronary.
 Like his elder brother, he also served in WWII, and crossed to France the day after D-Day to help build a huge temporary harbour at Arromanches in Normandy.
 They obviously made a good job of it as it is still standing today!
 Gwilym married Margaret Mary Forbester in 1949, and would end up being Chepstow based and a J.P.
 They had five children – Anthony Glyn (the family historian) 1951, Timothy Edward 1953, Moira Gwynneth 1956, Christine Louise 1959 and John Gregory 1961.
 Incidentally eagle eyed TV viewers may have spotted Christine Louise’s name (Moses and later Bibby) on the end credits of TV programmes like “Father Ted” and “Little Britain”.